APBioNet/APBioNetTalks-1/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify APBioNetTalks coordinator or APBioNet secretariat as soon as possible. secretariat@apbionet.org; z.hilyatuz@gmail.com (program coordinator).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify APBioNetTalks coordinator or APBioNet secretariat as soon as possible via secretariat@apbionet.org.

 ## 7. Addressing Grievances